-When writing a persuasive essay, be sure to encourage students to present their arguments supported by evidence.
+When writing a persuasive essay, encourage students to present their arguments supported by evidence.
 Though they will be expressing an opinion in these essays, this does not mean they will ignore the other side of the argument.

-These should be touched on too, but there should be no doubt left in the reader’s mind on the writer’s opinion on the matter and why they think that way.
+These should be touched on too, but there should be no doubt left in the reader’s mind about the writer’s opinion on the matter and why they think that way.

-Be sure to take a look at our guide on effective research strategies for students to understand how to research your essay effectively, and efficiently.
+Be sure to look at our guide on effective research strategies for students to understand how to research your essay effectively and efficiently.

-It’s important that students avoid the ‘essay vomit’ phenomenon.
-Be sure they understand that writing an essay is not about regurgitating everything they know about a given topic.
+Students must avoid the ‘essay vomit’ phenomenon.
+Be sure they understand that writing an essay is not about regurgitating everything they know about a topic.

 Students must keep the essay focused on the specifics of the question or essay prompt.
 To help maintain that keen focus on the task at hand, students should be encouraged to:

-- Read through essay prompt several times before beginning
+- Read through the essay prompt several times before beginning

-- Paraphrase the prompt to ensure full comprehension
+- Paraphrase the prompt to ensure complete comprehension

 - Respond directly to the prompt